 Rakkojae Hanok Collection

-Dr. Michael Jiwon Ahn, D.HTM is the CEO of Rakkojae Hanok Collection, the first and premier owner and operator of traditional hanok hotels in South Korea.
+Dr. Michael Jiwon Ahn, D.HTM is the Managing Director of Rakkojae Hanok Collection, the first and premier owner and operator of traditional hanok hotels in South Korea.
 Rakkojae was awarded the distinction of being on La Liste’s Top 1,000 World’s Best Hotels list in 2023.
 Rakkojae currently operates two hanok hotel complexes: in Seoul’s Bukchon Hanok Village and the UNESCO World Heritage Site, Andong Hahoe Folk Village.

 Dr. Ahn also is the Founder and CEO of House of Heritage, a company focusing on encapsulating Korean culture in innovative food and beverage products fit for the global audience.
 The first product by House of Heritage is KORI Gin, a contemporary gin crafted with 10 botanicals native to the Korean peninsula.